Home › Republic Of Congo

 Forest Area: 20 to 22 million hectares

-With an estimated 3.7 million inhabitants spread over an area of 342,000 km2, the Republic of Congo has a low population density of 10.8 inhabitants per km2, with 70% of the population concentrated in the urban centers of Brazzaville and Pointe Noire.
-It is composed of different groups: Baya, Kongo, Kota, Mbere Nzabi, Mbochi, Makasi, Punu, Sangha, Teke, and indigenous hunter-gatherers whose number is estimated at 50,000.
-Non-timber forest products (animals, fruits, seeds, flowers, etc.) represent fundamental resources for forest communities.
-Studies have revealed around 800 different species that are used for food, construction, tools, heating, medicine and customary practices.
-However, RFUK's Congolese NGO partners have found that indigenous peoples in particular are living in situations of extreme poverty and marginalization without secure access to natural resources and lands on which they depend for their culture and survival.
+With an estimated 3.7 million inhabitants spread over an area of 342,000 km2, the Republic of Congo has a low population density of 10.8 inhabitants per km2, with 60% of the population concentrated in the urban centers of Brazzaville and Pointe Noire.
+It is composed of different groups: Baya, Kongo, Kota, Mbere Nzabi, Mbochi, Makasi, Punu, Sangha, Teke, and indigenous hunter-gatherers living in the rainforests whose number is estimated at 50,000.

-The Congolese Government passed a new Forestry Code based on the principle of ‘sustainable management' of forest resources in 2000.
+The Forestry Code is based on the principle of ‘sustainable management' of forest resources.
 Application texts for this law were adopted in 2002 followed by national guidelines for sustainable forest management, published in 2004.
-The legislative framework supports the development of management plans for logging concessions, although most of these are still in preparation.
+The legislative framework supports the development of management plans for logging concessions (most of which are still under preparation) and encourages the participation of local and indigenous communities in the management of forests.
+However field experiences show that this often isn’t the case, and there remains no legal basis for community-based forest management in the country.
+New large-scale palm oil plantations, allocated through seemingly opaque procedures, are also now posing a threat to lands occupied by local communities and other land users.

-As with many other countries in the Congo Basin, the Republic of Congo has entered into a Voluntary Partnership Agreement (VPA) with the EU under the Forest, Law Enforcement, Governance and Trade (FLEGT) initiative which aims to ensure that timber imported into the EU comes from legal sources.
-The Congolese Government has also adopted a new law on the protection and promotion of indigenous peoples - the first of its kind in the region - although application texts for this law still need to be prepared.
-The Government is also currently developing its strategy to reduce emissions from deforestation and forest degradation (REDD).
+The Republic of Congo has entered into a Voluntary Partnership Agreement (VPA) with the EU under the Forest, Law Enforcement, Governance and Trade (FLEGT) initiative which aims to ensure that timber imported into the EU comes from legal sources.
+The Government is also developing its strategy to reduce emissions from deforestation and forest degradation (REDD) although it remains unclear whether this poses an opportunity or threat to the land and resource rights of local communities.

-Observatoire Congolais des Droits de l'Homme (OCDH) - the Congolese Human Rights Observatory - is a prominent national human rights organisation which, amongst other things, has supported the drafting of the national law on the protection of indigenous peoples' rights, and has coordinated the RFUK's participatory mapping project in the Republic of Congo.
-In implementing the project, OCDH has worked closely with the Forest Ministry and indigenous peoples' organizations such as the Association of Defence and Promotion of Indigenous Peoples (ADPPA) and the Association BaAka who have all committed staff to participate in project activities.
-The project aimed to support local communities' and indigenous peoples' production of maps to contribute to participatory development strategies and management of forest resources.
-Contact Observatoire Congolais des Droits de l'Homme (OCDH) for more information:
+Our primary partner is the Congolese Human Rights Observatory (OCDH) - a prominent national human rights organisation which, amongst other things, has supported the drafting of the national law on the protection of indigenous peoples' rights.
+OCDH has also coordinated participatory mapping activities in the country since 2009 in conjunction with the Forest Ministry, the Forum for Governance and Human Rights (FGDH), indigenous peoples' organizations such as the Association of Defence and Promotion of Indigenous Peoples (ADPPA) and the Association BaAka as well as other members of the national NGO plate-form for the Sustainable Management of Forests.

 To contact OCDH :